-The 'Battle of Madagascar' was fought between British-led and Vichy French forces for control of the island of Madagascar in the Indian coast off the eastern coast of Africa (5 May/6 November 1942).
+The 'Battle of Madagascar' was fought between British-led and Vichy French forces for control of the island of Madagascar in the Indian Ocean off the eastern coast of Africa (5 May/6 November 1942).

-The seizure of the island by the British was planned to deny the use of Madagascar’s ports by the Imperial Japanese navy and to prevent the loss or impairment of the Allied shipping routes to India, Australia and South-East Asia.
+The British planned their seizure of the island in order to deny the use of Madagascar’s ports by the Imperial Japanese navy and to prevent the loss or impairment of the Allied shipping routes to India, Australia and South-East Asia.
 The campaign began with the 'Ironclad' seizure of the port of Diego Suárez (now Antsiranana) near the northern tip of the island on 5 May 1942.
-A subsequent campaign to secure the entire island, 'Stream Line Jane', was opened on 10 September, and in this the British-led forces made a number of other landings and then broke into the interior, linking with other forces to secure the island by the end of October.
+A subsequent campaign to secure the entire island, starting with 'Stream Line Jane', was opened on 10 September, and in this the British-led forces made a number of other landings and then broke into the interior, linking with other forces to secure the island by the end of October.
 Fighting ceased and an armistice agreed on 6 November.

 This was the first large-scale Allied operation combining sea, land and air forces, and following the end of the campaign the island was placed under Free French control.